 PROTECTING THE CENTRAL ROCK RAT

-PROTECTING THE CENTRAL ROCK RAT (ZYZOMYS PENDUNCULATUS)
+PROTECTING THE CENTRAL ROCK RAT (ZYZOMYS PEDUNCULATUS)

 Territory Natural Resource Management (TNRM) has been contracted under the Australian Government’s National Landcare Program to deliver a project that will stabilise or improve the trajectory of the central rock-rat through predator and on-ground management.